RYthaGOD/agentburn/replit.md

 The owner wallet address serves as the primary user identifier for project management and authorization.

-**Production Requirement:** Solana Wallet Adapter integration is required before production deployment.
-See `WALLET_INTEGRATION_GUIDE.md` for implementation steps.
-Current wallet signing uses placeholder implementation that must be replaced with real wallet signatures.
+**Wallet Integration:** Solana Wallet Adapter is fully integrated and production-ready.
+The system uses `@solana/wallet-adapter-react` with WalletProvider for browser wallet connections (Phantom, Solflare) and real cryptographic message signing for authentication.

 ### Production Readiness & Automated Workflow